 Why do we rinse rice before cooking with it?
 To remove some of the starch and, frankly, the dirt!
 While we want some of the starch from the rice to thicken the soup, it's good to remove most of it so the soup doesn't get TOO thick (yes it is possible).

-Also, I recommend soaking the rice for 15-30 minutes before cooking with it.
-This helps speed up the cooking process and leads to a much chewier wild rice.
+Also, I recommend soaking the rice for 15-30 minutes before cooking it.
+This helps speed up the cooking process and leads to much chewier wild rice.
 I soak my rice when I am cutting the veggies and sautéing them, so this step should not add any more time to this recipe.